 Changing Weather Conditions

 Check the petals for yellow-brown lines and tiny dark dots or bumps to confirm the pest's presence.
-Prune buds affected with thrips.
+Prune buds affected with thrips using disinfected pruning shears.
 Apply an insecticide to the entire bush to eliminate the insect.
 More than one application might be required to eradicate them from your rose bush entirely.

 Pruning the rose bush can help control rose midges.
 Remove and dispose of all buds infested with midges.
 Spray the entire rose bush with an insecticide that contains either neem or spinosad.
 Both of these products will effectively eliminate midges from your rose bush.

-Botrytis blight is a fungal disease that affects rose bush flowers.
-The disease generally affects rose bushes during periods of cool, damp weather.
-The infection thwarts buds from opening and over time the buds become brown or shadowy gray in color and petals fall.
-Cut off infected buds; there is no treatment for the disease.
-As weather conditions change and turn hot and dry, the remaining, healthy flowers should dry and eventually open.
+Botrytis blight is a fungal disease that affects rose bush flowers, generally showing up during periods of cool, damp weather.
+The infection thwarts buds from opening, and over time, the buds become brown or shadowy gray in color and petals fall.
+It can cause leaves to form soft, brown spots.
+You might also notice cankers growing on the canes of your rose bush.